ringo/ringojs.org/site/getting_started.md

 ## Option 2: Install from Git

-In addition to Java you will need Apache Ant to create the jar files, get it from the [Ant Homepage][ant] or on Debian use `aptitude install ant`
+In addition to Java you will need Apache Ant to create the jar files, get it from the [Ant Homepage](http://ant.apache.org/) or on Debian use `aptitude install ant`

 Clone the Git repository with: